isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 we will start going the other direction: using types as values.

 When we write a proof about values, such a thing lives in `type:Set`.
-But proofs above *types* must necessarily exist in a higher universe so as to not taunt the barber and his dreadful paradox.
+But proofs about *types* must necessarily exist in a higher universe so as to not taunt the barber and his dreadful paradox.
 Of course, proofs about *those* proofs must again live in a higher universe.